blairenglund/heathers/README.md

-# heathers
+# Heather's Clips 'n Tips
-Marketing site for Heather's
+A Marketing Site for Heather and the gang.